Featured Species: Muskrat Ramble

 - “Where have all the flowers gone…” Just when you thought they were all gone, Witch Hazel decides to bloom.
 The petals have the unique ability to curl up in a bud when the temperatures drop and unfurl in the warming sun.
 This adaptation protects the nectar and pollen for warmer days when insects will venture out again.
 On the same branch, you may also find ripe seedpods from last year that will explode and scatter seeds up to 10 metres.(video of Chinese variety).

 - Our sensory palette adjusts to appreciate the smaller splashes of colour that remain.
 Ferns such as Christmas Fern, Rock Polypody, and Marginal Wood Fern offer up green, as do mosses such as sphagnum, Juniper Moss, and Shaggy Moss.
-Ground Pines look like miniature green trees, which will release little puffs of yellow spores this month when your foot brushes it.
+Ground Pines look like miniature green trees, which will release little puffs of yellow spores this month when your foot brushes them.
 Trailing Arbutus, Pipsissewa, and Patridgeberry are a few of the flowering plants that remain green, while Buncherry leaves go purple.
 Wintergreen berries are bright red, and Climbing Bittersweet (native) and Oriental Bittersweet (not native) provide orangish-red fruit (watch out – they’re poisonous).
 Take a ‘fall colour’ hike, and discover the colours left in your area once the leaves leave.

 - Orion, one of the most identifiable constellations, has joined us to the southeast in the night sky.
 Harbinger of winter, he will watch over us for months, finally ‘setting’ to the west as spring arrives.
 Stellarium is a free planetarium for your computer, allowing you to introduce a realistic 3D night sky in the classroom.